muaviyahmughal/webber-media-downloader/README.md

 # Webber - Media Downloader

-A user-friendly Python script to download images and videos from websites, with support for both single-page downloads and website crawling.
+A powerful tool to download images, vectors, and videos from websites, with support for both single-page downloads and website crawling.

 ## 🚀 Getting Started (Beginner's Guide)